GMOD/jbrowse-components/website/docs/config_guides/track_selector.md

 }
 ```

-Note: The `defaultCollapse` options only apply to the "initial startup",
+Note: The `defaultCollapsed` options only apply to the "initial startup",
 afterwards, the "users preference" (their settings in their session) apply

 See https://jbrowse.org/jb2/docs/config/hierarchicalconfigschema/ for more